msakai/resume/resume.md

 ### [Preferred Networks, Inc.](https://www.preferred-networks.jp)

 Engineer (May 2017 to Present), Engineering Manager (Dec.
-2019 to May 2022), Tech Lead (June 2022 to Feb.
+2019 to May 2022), Tech Lead (Jun.
+2022 to Feb.
 2023 and Oct.
 2024 to Present), and Scrum Master (May 2023 to Sep.
-2024):
+2024).

-Worked as a software engineer applying cutting-edge deep learning techniques to solve highly challenging real-world problems.
+Worked on applying cutting-edge deep learning techniques to solve technically demanding real-world problems across multiple domains, including manufacturing, logistics, and process automation:

 * Application of Black-Box Optimization to Manufacturing Processes of Heavy Industries (Oct.
 2024 - Present)

-  Lead multiple projects optimizing customers’ manufacturing processes by combining Preferred Networks’ black-box optimization framework Optuna with simulators of the target processes.
+  Lead multiple projects optimizing customers' manufacturing processes by combining Preferred Networks' black-box optimization framework Optuna with simulators of the target processes.
   Produced key experimental results that formed the foundation for achieving project goals, contributing to successful project outcomes delivered by the team.

 * R&D Project on LLM-based Agents (Oct.
 2024 - Present)